viam-devrel/viamcodelabs/site/viamguides/src/workshop-air-monitoring/workshop-air-monitoring.md

 Review the suggested learning objectives, and adjust it according to your goals and audience.

 - How to use modules from [the Viam registry](https://docs.viam.com/registry/)
-- How to set up a continuously running [process](https://docs.viam.com/configure/processes/) on a Viam machine
+- How to set up a control logic module with your Viam machine
-- How to use environment variables with your Viam machine
-- How to move control code to your machine
+- How to adjust

 ### Agenda